-You can connect to JCU printers from your Windows or OSX laptop, as well as your Apple iPhone or iPad while on campus, see the following guides for further instructions:
+You can connect to JCU printers from your Windows or OSX laptop, as well as your Apple iPhone or iPad while on campus, see the BYOD and Mobile Printing guide for further instructions.

 You can log into email online by going to my.jcu.edu.au use your full email address - email@example.com and your JCU password to log in.
 After logging in, you can access other O365 services, such as Office Web Apps: online versions of Microsoft Office products.